A home equity loan is a common option for those considering a big remodel or some slight home improvements. Read on to

-Each type of loan comes with its own sets of risks and rewards, but the main appeal for home improvement loans is that they can be suitable for homeowners who have not yet built up enough equity on their homes.
+Each type of loan comes with its own sets of risks and rewards, but the main appeal for a home improvement loan is that it can be suitable for homeowners who have not yet built up enough equity on their homes.
 Additionally, home improvement loans are often unsecured, meaning your home and property will not be used by the lender or bank as collateral as it would be with a home equity line.

 Many homeowners are hesitant to take out home equity loans that function as second liens on their homes.
-After all, a higher outstanding debt balance means higher monthly payments towards your housing and more long-term financial risk (should you be unable to keep up with your bills during the repayment period).
+After all, a higher outstanding debt balance from the loan amount means higher monthly payments towards your housing and more long-term financial risk (should you be unable to keep up with your bills during the repayment period).

 If you’re hesitant to take out a home equity loan for home improvements, consider these other solutions:

 - HELOC loan – Similar to a home equity loan, a HELOC loan for home improvement is taken out against the value of your house.
-In contrast, it functions as a line of credit, which means you’ll only be responsible for paying back the amount that you actually spend.
+In contrast, it functions as a line of credit, which means you’ll only be responsible for paying back the loan amount that you actually spend.